Inam-ul-Haq (diplomat): Career

 With his growing experience as a diplomat, in October 1976 the foreign office designated him the responsibility of Counsellor at the Permanent Mission of Pakistan to United Nations, New York.
 He held the duty with full vigour and sense of professionalism and served the mission till February 1979.
-For the next 6 years, Inam-ul-Haq served as the Director and subsequently, the Director-General at the Ministry of Foreign Affairs, in charge of UN and its affiliated organizations as well as all other multilateral organizations i.e. Non-Aligned Movement, Organisation of Islamic Cooperation(OIC) etc.
+For the next 6 years, Inam-ul-Haq served as the Director and subsequently, the Director-General at the Ministry of Foreign Affairs, in charge of UN and its affiliated organizations as well as all other multilateral organizations i.e. Non-Aligned Movement, Organisation of Islamic Cooperation (OIC) etc.

 In February 1985, he was sent as Advisor and Chef du Cabinet to the Secretary General of the Organization of Islamic Conference Jeddah, Kingdom of Saudi Arabia where the OIC benefitted from his expertise till November 1988.
 The same month, he was called back to Pakistan for more pressing responsibilities as Additional Foreign Secretary, in charge of Multilateral Affairs, Africa, Soviet Union and Eastern Europe and Asia-Pacific.
 Accredited of his persuasive communication skills, he was given the responsibility of being the Official Spokesman of the Government of Pakistan on Foreign Affairs.

 In February 1992 he was posted in Ankara as the Ambassador of Pakistan to the Republic of Turkey where he served till November 1996.
 In November 1996, he became the Special Secretary at the Ministry of Foreign Affairs, Islamabad.
 He held the position till March 1997 when he was assigned the task of ambassadorship of Pakistan to the People's Republic of China.
 Inam-ul-Haq served in Beijing till June, 1999.

 Due to his excellent advocacy and negotiation skills, he was given the charge of Permanent Representative of Pakistan to the United Nations, from July 1999 till February 2000 in New York.
 After completion of his duties at New York, he returned to Pakistan as Foreign Secretary and served from February 2000 to June 2002.
-While serving in this capacity, Inam-ul-Haq’s performance drew the attention of President General Pervez Musharraf who requested him to join the cabinet, making him the Minister of State for Foreign Affairs of Pakistan from June to November 2002.
+While serving in this capacity, Inam-ul-Haq’s performance drew the attention of President General Pervez Musharraf who requested he join the cabinet, making him the Minister of State for Foreign Affairs of Pakistan from June to November 2002.

-Family and personal life
+Personal life

-Inam-ul-Haq was married to senior Pakistani diplomat, ambassador Seema Naqvi, until she died in late 2014.
+Inam-ul-Haq was married to senior Pakistani diplomat and ambassador Seema Naqvi until her death in 2014.